 - “Washington Supreme Court Limits the Scope of the Insurance Fair Conduct Act,” Williams Kastner Surety Law Update, Spring 2017.

-- Dismissal of Bad Faith Claims on Summary Judgment: Ms. Dishaw assisted on a matter in which Williams Kastner defeated a supply bond claimant’s bad faith and extra-contractual claims on summary judgment.
+- Dishaw participated in a matter in which Williams Kastner defeated a supply bond claimant’s bad faith and extra-contractual claims on summary judgment.
 It is believed that this the largest extra-contractual claim ever asserted against a surety in the State of Washington.
 Despite the claimant’s allegations that the surety had acted in bad faith and had violated the Insurance Fair Conduct Act by failing to perform an adequate investigation and denying the claim, the trial court granted the motion for summary judgment finding that a genuine dispute as to liability justified the surety’s denial of the claim.
 This is a notable outcome given an apparent growing trend in Washington to assert extra-contractual claims against sureties.